 ARTICLE III.
 MAYOR AND BOARD OF COUNCILMEN

 SECTION 3.1.
-MAYOR AND MAYOR PRO TEMPORE.
+MAYOR AND VICE MAYOR.

 The Mayor shall be elected for a four-year term by the qualified voters of the town.
 In a case of a refusal to qualify or a vacancy in the office of Mayor, the Board of Alderman shall appoint some qualified voter to be mayor for the remainder of the unexpired term.
-The mayor shall be the official head of the Town government and shall preside at all meetings of the Town Board.
+The mayor shall be the official head of the Town government and shall preside at all meetings of the Town Council.
 When there is an equal division upon any question, or in the appointment of officers, by the Board, the Mayor shall determine the matter by his vote, and shall vote in no other case.
 The Mayor shall exercise such powers and perform such duties as are or maybe conferred upon him by the general laws of North Carolina, by this Charter, and by the ordinances of the Town.
 The Town Board shall choose one of its numbers to act as Mayor Pro Tempore, and he shall perform the duties of the Mayor in the Mayor’s absence or disability.
 The Mayor Pro Tempore as such shall have no fixed office, but shall serve in such capacity at the please of the remaining members of the Board.

 (Am.
 Ord. passed 3-18-14)